-- The Fire Island Inlet to Montauk Point, New York Combined Beach Proposed Action: Erosion Control and Hurricane Protection Project is designed to identify a long-term solution to manage the risk of coastal storm damages along the densely populated and economically valuable south shore of Long Island, New York in a manner which balances the risks to human life and property, while maintaining, enhancing, and restoring ecosystem integrity and coastal biodiversity.
-The Tentatively Selected Plan includes a combination of: (1) inlet modifications (continuation of authorized navigation projects, dredging, downdrift placement of dredge, placement of dune and berm, and monitoring); (2) non-structural measures (primarily building retrofits, with limited relocations and buy-outs); (3) breach response for barrier islands; (4) beach and dune fill with renourishment: up to 30 years, approximately every 4 years; (5) sediment management; (6) groin modifications; (7) coastal process features; (8) adaptive management; and (9) integration of local land use regulations and management. - Location of Action: The Study Area extends from Fire Island Inlet east to Montauk Point along the Atlantic Coast of Suffolk County, Long Island, New York.
+- Proposed Action: The Fire Island Inlet to Montauk Point, New York Coastal Storm Risk Management Project is designed to identify a long-term solution to manage the risk of coastal storm damages along the densely populated and economically valuable south shore of Long Island, New York in a manner which balances the risks to human life and property and restores the natural coastal processes that have been impacted by past development of the barrier island and while maintains coastal biodiversity.
+The Recommended Plan includes a combination of: (1) inlet modifications (continuation of authorized navigation projects, dredging, downdrift placement of dredged material, placement of dune and berm, and monitoring); (2) nonstructural measures (primarily building retrofits, with limited relocations and buyouts); (3) breach response for barrier islands; (4) beach and dune fill with renourishment: up to 30 years, approximately every 4 years; (5) sediment management; (6) groin modifications; (7) coastal process features; (8) adaptive management; and (9) integration of local land use regulations and management. - Location of Action: The Study Area extends from Fire Island Inlet east to Montauk Point along the Atlantic Coast of Suffolk County, Long Island, New York.
 The majority of Fire Island lies within the legislative boundaries of the Fire Island National Seashore.
 The Study Area includes the barrier island chain from Fire Island Inlet to Southampton inclusive of the Atlantic Ocean shorelines, and adjacent back-bay areas along Great South, Moriches, and Shinnecock Bays.
 The Study Area continues to the east including the Atlantic Ocean shoreline along the mainland of Long Island extending from Southampton to Montauk Point.
-This area includes the entire Atlantic Coast of Suffolk County covering a shoreline length of approximately 83 miles. - Type of Statement: Draft Environmental Impact Statement - Lead Agency: U.S. Army Corps of Engineers, New York District

-More Information: For further information please contact: Mr. Robert Smith Biologist U.S. Army Corps of Engineers, Planning Division - Environmental Branch 26 Federal Plaza - Room 2151 New York, NY 10278-0090 Telephone: 917-790-8729
+This area includes the entire Atlantic Coast of Suffolk County covering a shoreline length of approximately 83 miles. - Type of Statement: Final Environmental Impact Statement - Lead Agency: U.S. Army Corps of Engineers, New York District - More Information: For further information please contact: Mr. Robert Smith Biologist U.S. Army Corps of Engineers, Planning Division - Environmental Branch 26 Federal Plaza - Room 2151 New York, NY 10278-0090 Telephone: 917-790-8729